shivamkrch/splitwise/README.md

 ## TODOs
 - Add frontend
-- Add name of expense
+- ✅ Add name of expense
-- Maintain expense history (overall and per user)
+- ✅ Maintain expense history and show user's passbook
 - Option to split by share.
     - Ex: 'User4 pays and everyone splits equally.
 You pay for 2 people.' could be added as: `u4 1200 4 u1 u2 u3 u4 SHARE 2 1 1 1`